mymonero/mymonero-app-js/README.md

 * Creating QR codes and messages to request Monero be sent to you

-* Send money to contacts, OpenAlias, or other Monero addresses (these may be input manually, or automatically by either dropping a request QR code on the Send screen or clicking a `monero:…` request URL)
+* Sending money to contacts, OpenAlias, or other Monero addresses (these may be input manually, or automatically by either dropping a request QR code on the Send screen or clicking a `monero:…` request URL on MacOS or Windows)

-* Settings, for clearing data or managing prefernces such as idle timeout
+* Settings (for clearing data, managing preferences such as idle timeout, etc.)

 * Strong (AES256) encryption to password protect all sensitive user data

-* Improved UX, including educational tooltips
+* Improved UX, including informative tooltips

+* Auto-update (coming soon via Github Releases)

 ## Requirements

-The desktop app is built on [Electron](https://electron.atom.io) and can be packaged for and is intended to run on modern versions of MacOS (.app), Windows (installer), and Linux (.appimage).
+The desktop app is built on [Electron](https://electron.atom.io) and can be packaged for and is intended to run on modern versions of:

+* MacOS (.app)
+* Windows (installer)
+* Linux (.appimage) - pkg manager repos under consideration

-## Downloads & More info
+## Downloads

-*(Coming soon)* Download the latest version from our website at [mymonero.com/desktop](https://www.mymonero.com/desktop).
+Download the latest version from our website at [mymonero.com/desktop](https://www.mymonero.com/desktop) or from the Releases tab. *(Coming soon)*

-Follow us on Twitter at [@MyMonero](https://www.twitter.com/mymonero) to get the latest updates.
+To get set up with the source code, please see **Getting the Source Code** below.

-## Reporting bugs & Sharing feature requests
+## Reporting bugs & Making feature requests

-If you would like to report an issue or share a feature request, please create an Github Issue on this repository.
+If you would like to report an issue or share a feature request, please create a Github Issue on this project.

-If you're reporting a bug, please be sure to include all information which would be necessary to reproduce the issue, such as the operating system and app version on which you saw the bug.
+If you're reporting a bug, be sure to include all information which we would need to reproduce the issue, such as the operating system and app version on which you saw the bug, and the steps you took, if you can tell.

-Please do not post private info such as your wallet address or private keys in the issue description.

-For support or to send feedback, you can also [contact us](https://mymonero.com/support) directly.
+For customer support, you can also [contact](https://mymonero.com/support) us directly.

+# Contributing & Testing

+## Getting the Source Code

+1. Clone or otherwise download this repository.
+Then, in your terminal, `cd` into the repo directory.

+2. (If you are a developer) Switch to the `develop` branch by executing `git checkout develop`.

+3. Install all dependencies by executing `npm install`.

-## Repository contents
+## Repository Contents
 * Executable scripts for common tasks are located in `bin/`

 * Local, application source code is located in `local_modules/`.
 This includes bundled/static third-party "Vendor" libraries such as [EmojiOne](http://emojione.com).